Neurobiochemistry II: Growth Hormone and Prolactin

 This homology suggests that these hormones arose from a common ancestral gene.

-The gene duplicated about 400 million years ago and the duplications diverged 50 million years ago to yield the two modern hormones.
+The gene most likely duplicated about 400 million years ago and the duplications diverged approximately 50 million years ago to yield the two modern hormones.

 PRL is present in pituitary at 1/100 the concentration of GH.